Airport Parkway (Ottawa): Route description

 Airport Parkway is a two-lane expressway for most of its length, although since bicycles are permitted, it is not considered a controlled-access highway.
 It is home to one of Ontario's only two single-point urban interchanges at its Hunt Club Road exit.
 The speed limit is 80 km/h for its entire length.

-Airport Parkway begins after leaving the airport, where it immediately interchanges with Lester Road.
-The Parkway turns northwards and traverses through some forest before encountering Hunt Club Road, which it interchanges it with an SPUI, one of only a handful in Canada.
-After that, the Parkway passes under a pedestrian overpass and runs parallel to the Transitway.
-The Parkway then meets Walkley Road with a partial interchange.
-After that, it is flanked by residential neighbourhoods before interchanging with Brookfield Road, and the Parkway ends shortly after as it interchanges with Heron Road.
-The Parkway continues as Bronson Avenue and loses its expressway status.
+Airport Parkway begins after leaving the airport, where it immediately interchanges with Lester Road and Uplands Drive.
+The parkway turns northwards and traverses through some forest before encountering Hunt Club Road, which it interchanges it with an single-point urban interchange (SPUI), one of only a handful in Canada.
+After that, the parkway passes under a pedestrian overpass and runs parallel to the Transitway.
+The parkway then meets Walkley Road with a partial interchange.
+After that, it is flanked by residential neighbourhoods before interchanging with Brookfield Road, and the parkway ends shortly after as it interchanges with Heron Road.
+The parkway continues as Bronson Avenue and loses its expressway status.